NRCHKB/NRCHKB.github.io/content/wiki/service/camera-control/index.md

 Replace XXX with your camera's password.
 Do not use Video Filter with copy codec.
-There may be more ideal settings but these should get you up and running.
+There may be more ideal settings, but these should get you up and running.

 ```yaml
 Video Processor: ffmpeg